pingidentity/cassandra-spring-boot-starter/README.md

 ## Customizing

 ## Docs & Examples
-There is full blown microservice example under [example/](example) folder.
+There is full blown microservice example under [example](example) folder.
 It implements small REST API backed by cassandra auto configuration.

 Clone folder and launch it locally with `mvn clean spring-boot:run` or explore sources.